wp-plugins/browser-shots/readme.txt

 2. The formatted front-end view of generated screenshots.
 [See a live example](http://www.kevinleary.net/great-examples-software-web-design/)

 == Changelog ==

+= 1.5.1 =
+* add two new class properties.
+One for the container, one for the image
+* lots of code tidying, and refactoring.
+Simpler, faster, and more secure
+* new tinymce icon that fits the style of the editor much better :)

 = 1.5 =
 * update localisation strings so that things can be translated more easily